Randhum/TimeClock/docs/USER_GUIDE.md

 1. Stand in front of the TimeClock terminal
 2. Hold your RFID badge near the reader
 3. Wait for the green LED flash (confirms successful scan)
-4. A friendly greeting message will appear
+4. A friendly greeting message will appear (disappears after 8 seconds)
 5. Your status will update on screen

 **What happens:**